-Raquel Alvarez Sardina was born in Barcelona in 1967.
+Raquel Alvarez Sardina was born in Barcelona.
 At the age of seventeen she joined Academia Leonardo da Vinci and in 1986 she started a degree in Fine Arts.
-Whilst doing the degree she joined the studios of Artists Sant Vicenç and Boter/ Santalo and attended a drawing course at 'Academia Lorenzo de Medici' in Florence.
+Whilst doing the degree she attended academia Sant Vicenç and Boter/ Santalo and completed a drawing course at 'Academia Lorenzo de Medici' in Florence.
 After graduating in 1991 she came to England where she studied a Masters Degree at Cardiff University.

-In 2016 HRH Princess Michael of Kent presented her with The President and Vice Presidents' Choice Award for the Best Work of Art in the Society of Women Artists Annual Exhibition, Mall Galleries, London.
+In 2016 she was elected Member of the Society of Women Artists (SWA) and HRH Princess Michael of Kent presented her with The President and Vice Presidents' Choice Award for the Best Work of Art in the Annual Exhibition, Mall Galleries, London.

 1998 MA Fine Arts: Painting, Cardiff University